 Goods vehicles (lorries, HGVs, vans etc)

-- The most important measure is to eliminate the source of danger in areas where people cycle or want to cycle as far as possible, principally by restricting the use of lorries on the busiest roads at the busiest times.
+- The most important measure is to eliminate the source of lorry danger in areas where people cycle or want to cycle, principally by regulating HGV use on urban roads when they are likely to be at their busiest with cyclists and pedestrians.

-- Exemptions to these restrictions should apply only for specific journeys that clearly cannot be made in other ways or at other times, and should require lorries and their drivers and operators to conform to ‘CLoCS’ (Construction Logistics and Cyclist Safety standard), or the equivalent.
+- Exemptions to the rules should apply only for specific journeys that clearly cannot be made in other ways or at other times, and should require lorries and their drivers and operators to conform to strict safety standards that maximise the safety of pedestrians and cyclists.

 - To help reduce the demand for lorry movements in urban areas:

-- loads from the largest lorries should be transferred to smaller vans, e.g. through transhipment depots on the edges of towns/cities;
+- loads from the largest lorries should be transferred to smaller vehicles, e.g. through transhipment depots on the edges of towns/cities;

 - as much freight movement as possible should be shifted to rail and/or waterborne transport; and, where practical, to cargo cycles;